mk7exe/vasp_gpu_build/run_errors/README.md

-# Run errors and issues with CPU and GPU versions of VASP
+# Run errors and issues with running VASP

 After solving different problems, I finanlly built both CPU and GPU versions of vasp executables (See build_errors folder for more info).
 NVIDIA has a webpage for VASP GPU port in which it reports some benchmarks.
 I wanted to benchmark VASP CPU and GPU version on my machine for I downloaded VASP files used by NVIDIA (for details about my machines specifications refer to build_errors section).
 Here are the links to NVIDIA VASP webpage and repository containing VASP files: